dotty-staging/Numbers/README.md

 Numbers is included in the [ScalaCollider](http://github.com/Sciss/ScalaCollider/) project.
 This library is (C)opyright 2013&ndash;2020 by Hanns Holger Rutz.
 All rights reserved.
 It is released under the [GNU Lesser General Public License](http://github.com/Sciss/Numbers/blob/main/LICENSE) and comes with absolutely no warranties.
-To contact the author, send an e-mail to `contact at sciss.de`
+To contact the author, send an e-mail to `contact at sciss.de`.

 ## linking